What’s happening with federal student loan forgiveness?

 While there’s nothing that you need to do now, you can take steps to prepare financially as you wait for a decision on the Student Debt Relief Plan.

 - If you’ve already applied for relief and your application has been approved, there is nothing you need to do and there is no need to reapply.
-Eligible borrowers who haven’t applied can sign up for alerts and updates.
+Eligible borrowers who haven’t applied can sign up link opens in a new window for alerts and updates.

-- Check your eligibility for other government loan forgiveness programs like Public Service Loan Forgiveness, Teacher Loan Forgiveness and even income-driven repayment plans that may reduce your monthly payment.
+- Check your eligibility for other government loan forgiveness programs link opens in a new window like Public Service Loan Forgiveness, Teacher Loan Forgiveness and even income-driven repayment plans that may reduce your monthly payment.

 - Consider paying down your student loans before repayments start and while these federal loan interest rates are at 0%, especially if your balance is higher than the proposed forgiveness amount.